 The motion judge's focus on the source of the funds was misplaced because it ignored the fact that assets previously held in Stone's name were transferred to the trust in settlement of her obligations to McInerney upon the dissolution of the marriage, not as a gift. . . .
 McInerney's agreement to settle his rights and obligations pursuant to the dissolution of the marriage was the consideration for the creation of the trust.
 Stone was not gifting her money to McInerney; she was satisfying her obligations arising from the dissolution of the marriage.
 Accordingly, McInerney had a legal right to the monies that funded the trust.

-In short, McInerney's trust is self-settled and its funds available to his creditors.
+In short, McInerney's trust is self-settled and its funds were available to his creditors.

 Why This is Relevant to Special Needs Planning